Influence of single observations on the choice of the penalty parameter in ridge regression: Real data examples

 Observation $5$ is another shrinker whose curve of $\hat{\lambda}_{\cv}(w_i)$ stands out.
 Its outcome, given the covariate values, is close to the mean, enabling it to counteract the expanding effect of the other observations with similar covariate values but larger outcomes.
 It is interesting to note that down-weighting this observation has a stronger effect than down-weighting observation $24$.
-As we have seen in the third scenario of the simulation study (Section \ref{sect:simulations}), the effect of perturbing the weight is not necessarily proportional, and it is important to evaluate the whole curve.
+As we have seen in the simulated data example (bottom panel of Figure \ref{fig:Simulations}), the effect of perturbing the weight is not necessarily proportional, and it is important to evaluate the whole curve.
 In this regard, our method is better than those based on deletion, which only report what happens at weight $0$.
 In this example, the effect of observation $5$ would have been incorrectly classified as stronger than that of observation $24$ if a deletion method had been used.

 This example shows how the methodology of this paper easily generalizes to higher dimensions, unlike other methods such as the one of \citet{DeBin17Influential}.
 Some caution should be exercised in the interpretation of the curves of the tuning parameter and we would instead advocate the use of effective degrees of freedom.
 Note that for low-dimensional data this is not required.
-When we contrast the left plot of Figure \ref{fig:ApplicationsEffectiveDF} with that of Figure \ref{fig:BodyfatScatter}, we do not see any significant difference.
+When we contrast the left plot of Figure \ref{fig:ApplicationsEffectiveDF} with that of Figure \ref{fig:BodyfatScatter}, we do not see any significant difference, except for the reversed ordering.